Penecruz/VAICOMPRO-Community/README.md

 12. Check only the "Lua code" box and click “Master Zero”.

 12. Restart VoiceAttack and check the log that comes up, to make sure it finds your DCS 2.8 installation.

+13. As always, please update your VoiceAttack Profile and your VAICOMPRO keyword commands using the Editior tab in the VAICOMPRO configuration window.
+Instructions on how to do this can be found in the manual.

-13. Join our Discord at https://discord.gg/7c22BHNSCS if you have any questions or issues with the install.
+14. Join our Discord at https://discord.gg/7c22BHNSCS if you have any questions or issues with the install.